 Then encourage your student to take action and make the decision.
 Take the leap.

 Once that final decision is made, the notification sent, the deposit made, your student’s world changes.
-Now the effort is in getting to know his college.
-Now the fun is in planning for next year, looking ahead to possible Orientation and getting to meet other students at his school.
+Now the effort is in getting to know their college.
+Now the fun is in planning for next year, looking ahead to possible Orientation and getting to meet other students at their school.
 It is time to get the sweatshirt and the car decal.
 Both you and your student can visualize and imagine and plan for the future.